viperproject/gobra-book/src/04/mem.md

 `p.Stride*(p.Rect.Max.Y-p.Rect.Min.Y) == len(p.Pix)`,
 where the `stride` is the distance in bytes between vertically adjacent pixels.
 Note that the factor `2` in `p.Stride == 2*(p.Rect.Max.X-p.Rect.Min.X)` is due to the fact that each pixel uses 2 elements of the `Pix` slice for storage.
+Additionally, the elements of the pixel slice are of type `uint8`, so they have values in the range from `0` to `0xff`.
+While this could be inferred from the type alone, we have to state this due to a current limitation in Gobra.

 ``` go
 {{#include ./image.go:Alpha16ImageInv}}